 - Are you and/or your family and friends willing to perform 250 hours of volunteer service in our community?

-If the answer to all of the above questions is “yes”, you may qualify for a full scholarship through our Pawsitive Community Program.
+If the answer to all of the above questions is “yes”, you may qualify for up to a half scholarship through our Pawsitive Community Program.

 How to Apply